Content approved by

 It has become known as the “80-hour test” for detecting low levels of ethanol.
 According to this study, eighty hours is in the very high range (40 to 90).
 It has emerged as the test of choice due to the technology’s accuracy and is now routinely available.
-In addition, it detects current alcohol consumption, even after ethanol is not present, using other methods.
+In addition, it detects current consumption, even after ethanol is not present, using other methods.
 It is very stable at room temperature for up to 140 hours, making it a practical test even if it is necessary to relocate the specimen.
-Therefore, the appearance of this EtG in urine is a definitive indicator of consuming alcohol.
+Therefore, the appearance of this in the urine is a definitive indicator of consuming it.

-- EtG is superior to any other alcohol biomarkers.
+- It is superior to any other biomarker.